TNOhealth/Playbook-Data-Sharing/_sources/data-sharing-approaches/researcher-to-data.md

 The researcher-to-data approach is mostly applied by parties that collect large data sets.
 For example, [LifeLines](https://www.lifelines.nl/) manages a large amount of health data from a major cohort of volunteers (167.000) in the Northern part of the Netherlands.
 LifeLines allows other research parties to use data within a secure computing environment.
 In the UK [OpenSafely](https://www.opensafely.org/) provides a secure analytics platform for analysis of 58 million NHS electronic health records.
 OpenSafely also provides an [open source software platform](https://github.com/opensafely-core) that can be used for the researcher-to-data approach by other parties or institutes.

+This method works well in terms of synchronzing between local and remote data states.
+Since the data analysis is done on the remote storage, all users work with the same version of the data.

 The researcher-to-data strategy works well when there is one -data controller- that controls a large collection of data.
 However, a problem arises when sensitive data from multiple data holders are in combination needed for analysis.
 In those cases, collecting data in one central environment is often not a convenient solution since individual data holders might not want to lose control over their data.

  </br>